 The Buenos Aires Cricket Club used to be based in Palermo’s Parque Tres de Febrero, but due to urbanization had to relocate to the northern suburb of San Fernando.

-The sport club is but commonly referred to as ‘Buenos Aires,’ making it a bit confusing for foreigners, but they offer a range of other sports mentioned here.
+The sport club is but commonly referred to as ‘Buenos Aires,’ by locals, making it a bit confusing for foreigners, but they offer a range of other sports mentioned here.

-The Belgrano Athletic Club also has men’s and women’s cricket and has taken the lead on hosting women’s cricket tournaments.
+The Belgrano Athletic Club. linked above, also has men’s and women’s cricket and has taken the lead on hosting women’s cricket tournaments.

 Rugby is another game that was brought to Argentina by the British toward the end of the 19th century, with the first official game taking place at the Buenos Aires Cricket Club en 1873.